Insolvency Practitioner Directory

 - 'liquidator' in a company liquidation – where they take control of a company in liquidation and sell the assets

-They can also provide advice on specific debt problems, for example, whether or not bankruptcy is the best way to deal with your debts.
+They can also provide advice on specific debt problems, for example, whether bankruptcy is the best way to deal with your debts.
 They will charge for this service.
-This advice is freely available from your local Citizens Advice Bureau or the National Debtline.
+This advice is freely available from your local Advice NI office or the National Debtline.

-Authorising bodies license (authorise) insolvency practitioners.
-They are also responsible for maintaining professional standards and investigating complaints about an IPs.
+Authorising bodies license insolvency practitioners.
+They are also responsible for maintaining professional standards and investigating complaints about an insolvency practitioner.

 How to use the directory

-The directory contains an IP's full contact details and those of their licensing (authorising) body.
+The directory has an insolvency practitioner's full contact details and those of their licensing authority.

-You can search by county or an IP's known details, like name, company or authorisation number.
+You can search by county or an insolvency practitioner's known details, like name, company or authorisation number.

-The directory does not contain information about the cases an insolvency practitioner is working on, for example, individual bankruptcies and debt relief orders.
-You can search the Individual Insolvency Register for this information.
+The directory does not have information about cases an insolvency practitioner is working on for example individual bankruptcies or individual voluntary arrangements.

-You can search for information on disqualified directors and company insolvencies on the Companies House website.
-There may be a charge for this service.
+You can search for information on disqualified directors and company insolvencies.
+There may be a charge for this online service: